-The health, safety and wellbeing of people is of the utmost importance to Spark.
-A safe and healthy workplace is one in which people and suppliers are accountable and empowered to work together to protect and promote the health, safety and wellbeing of all.
+The health, safety, and wellbeing of people is of the utmost importance to Spark.
+A safe and healthy workplace is one in which people and suppliers are accountable and empowered to work together to protect and promote the health, safety, and wellbeing of all.
 To achieve this Spark has established four pillars of health and safety: a clearly defined Health and Safety framework; active hazard and risk management; development of an employeedriven safety culture; and the right resources and processes to deliver on the framework.
-Integral to the framework is the H&S Information System, which shapes and monitors key performance indicators across the business, focusing on Spark's strategic objectives, targets and managing critical hazards and risks.
-The Board and Leadership Squad are both integrally involved in health and safety strategic planning, implementation and monitoring.
-Furthermore, Spark has reframed wellbeing to support our people's work-life balance with a framework that focusses on four pillars:
+Integral to the framework is the health and safety (H&S) Information System, which shapes and monitors key performance indicators across the business, focussing on Spark's strategic objectives, targets, and managing critical hazards and risks.
+The Board and Leadership Squad are both integrally involved in health and safety strategic planning, implementation, and monitoring.
+Furthermore, Spark has integrated wellbeing into its H&S approach to make sure that we consider the full range of factors that contribute to healthy and safe working lives at Spark.
+Our wellbeing framework covers the following areas: